Xavose/NeverwinterNights/5 Castle Never/Castle Never.md

     - Immune to damage
 - Treasure
   - Crown of Neverwinter (50,000 GP) (Locked in Lord Never's Tomb)
+  - Flying Sword
 - Frank
   - If the players ask Frank for all the answers, then Frank becomes the next Neverwinter Nine.
+- Unveiling:
+  - The magical protections over Lord Never's tomb prevent him or one of the Nine from interacting with anyone until all of the riddles have been solved.

+### B103: Nobles Tomb

+- Monsters
+  - 4x Skeletons
+- Treasure
+  - 8 PP
+  - 30 GP
+- Events
+  - These undead will generally remian dormant unless commanded by Lady Sofina or her Dreadlocks
+- Unveiling
+  - Ousara:
+    - Noble of Lord Never's Court
+    - Once heard a scholar mutter something strange in the Tomb nearby
+      - What is the Artery of Neverwinter?

+### B104: Mummy Crypt

+- Monsters
+  - 3x Mummies
+- Treasure
+  - 500 GP
+  - 50 PP
+- Events
+  - Portal Room
+- Unveiling
+  - Dungeon Guardians
+    - Know that shortly before Lord Never died one of his Nine betrayed him, so he ended up only getting burried with 8 of the Nine

+### B105: Gargoyle Statue

+- Monsters
+  - Salt Golem (Floor Guardian)
+- Treasure: None
+- Events:
+  - The Gargoyle is alerted to any creatures that cross into the hall in front of it.
+  - Due to the Golem's immense size, it must squeeze through many of the cooridors in the Dungeon.

+### B106: Collapesed Stairs

+These Stairs lead out to the cliff scape on the Main Floor of Castle Never

+### B107: Lary the Intruder

+Here there is the corpse of a would be crypt robber.

+Lary is able to communicate as if animated by the animate dead

+### B108: The Last Emperor of the North

+- Creatures
+  - Mummy Lord
+- Treasure
+  - 1250 GP worth of artifacts
+  - Scroll of Balde of Disaster
+- The Unveiling
+  - Emperor Telwain:
+    - Can answer one of Lord Never's questions

+### B109: The Nether Fault

+- 8,000 GP worth of gems and gold
+- DC 15 check to open

+### B110: Unmarked Tombs

+- Creatures
+  - 4x Skeletons
+- Treasure
+  - 78 GP
+  - Shrine to Tyr

+### B111: Trapped Hallway

+- Creatures: None
+- Treasure: None
+- Traps:
+  - DC 13 Perception
+  - DC 15 Dexterity
+  - Teleported into one of the cells
+- Events
+  - The trap in this hallway was originally designed to prevent prisoners from escaping.
+Anyone with the Rod of Neverwinter is immediately made aware of this trap.
+  - The trap can be disabled by throwing a lever on the near side of the hall (furthest from the cells)

+### B112 Prison Block: Open Quarters

+- Creastures: None
+- Events:
+  - One of the small piles of bones is clearly that of a young boy
+  - At 6 am till 6 pm the doors to the cells remain open.
+All other times, the doors to the cells remain closed
+  - If players succeed in a DC 15 religion check they can identify the satue in the middle of the room as a depiction of the Archdevil Bel
+    - If players make a saccrifice to Bel the Archdevil might send one of his servants to parlay with them
+- Unveiling
+  - Tommy terror: You see the ghost of a young boy playing with some of the nearby bones
+    - Tommy was the worst sort of kid imagineable, and used to come down to the dungeon to terrorize and even torture prisoners.
+    - He met his untimely demise when he accidentally tripped the trap in area B111 and trapped himself within the Prison Block and was not found in time to be saved
+    - Tommy hopes to trick the party into letting him tag along so he can cause all sorts of mischief

+### B113 - B114: Prison Cells

+- Creatures:
+  - Black Pudding
+  - Yellow Mold
+    - DC 13 Con
+    - 3d6 poison damage
+  - Gelatinous Cube
+- Treasure:
+  - 60 Electrum Pieces
+- Unveiling
+  - Talwan the Deceiptful
+    - Died as a prisoner of Lord Never after being captured trying to betray his king to Luskan
+      - Knows the answer to "Name our first enemies": Luskan

 ## Main Floor